ED to register money laundering case against Vikas Dubey's family, associates | Headlines

-The Enforcement Directorate (ED) is set to file a money laundering case and probe alleged illegal transactions and tainted assets created by dead gangster Vikas Dubey, his family members, and associates, officials said on Saturday.
-They said the agency's zonal office in Lucknow has written to the Kanpur police in this context on July 6 seeking all FIRs and charge sheets filed against him and his linked persons and the latest update in all these cases.
+The Enforcement Directorate (ED) is set to file a money laundering case and probe alleged illegal transactions and tainted assets created by slain gangster Vikas Dubey, his family members and associates, officials said on Saturday.
+They said the agency's zonal office in Lucknow has written to the Kanpur police in this context on July 6 seeking details of all FIRs and chargesheets filed against him and persons linked to him, and the latest update in all these cases.

 ALSO READ